zpuskas/sinustrom-gentoo-overlay/README.md

 Allows to follow and manage your stock portfolio.
 Due to building environment constraints it's a binary package for now.

+### app-text

+#### dblatex

+* dblatex is a program that transforms your SGML/XML DocBook documents to DVI, PostScript or PDF by translating them into pure LaTeX as a first process.

 ### dev-embedded

 #### xr21v1410-1a